Refermionized theory of the edge modes of a fractional quantum Hall cloud: Applications

-For small systems, our results are in agreement with exact diagonalization results and with the counting prescription derived from Haldane's fractional exclusion statistics principle~\cite{Haldane_PRL_1991,BernevigHaldane_PRL_2008} as discussed in~\cite{CooperSimon_PRL_2015}.
-Thanks to the larger values of $N$ accessible to our calculations, we find that this counting prescription remains accurate for odd values of $l$ for growing $N$, while for even $l$ one state ends up eventually losing all its SF weight.
-A precursor of this difference can already be appreciated for the moderate system sizes considered in~\cite{CooperSimon_PRL_2015}: a single state has a systematically smaller spectral weight for even $l$ than for odd $l$ values.
-This different behaviour can be attributed to the qualitatively different structure of the state with the smallest possible SF weight at a given $l$, that is the state closest to the upper threshold, which corresponds to the $[2^{l/2}]$ and $[2^{(l-1)/2},1]$ partitions for respectively even and odd values of $l$.
+For small systems, our results are in agreement with exact diagonalization results.
+Thanks to the larger values of $N$ accessible to our calculations, { it is interesting to make a detailed comparison with the counting prescription derived from Haldane's fractional exclusion statistics principle~\cite{Haldane_PRL_1991,BernevigHaldane_PRL_2008} as discussed in~\cite{CooperSimon_PRL_2015}.
+As it is shown in Fig.~\ref{fig:sf_counting}, for odd values of $l$ the number of states with a significant SF weight indeed follows this counting prescription, while all other states (in red in the figure) have a much smaller SF weight.
+For even $l$, instead, this classification is more ambiguous and may appear more accurate if we considered that one more state (in green in the figure) has a negligible SF weight.
+A precursor of this fact can already be appreciated for the small system sizes considered in~\cite{CooperSimon_PRL_2015}: also in this work, for moderate $l$ excitations, the least active state systematically has a smaller spectral weight for even $l$ than for odd $l$.} This different behaviour can be attributed to the qualitatively different structure of the state with the smallest possible SF weight at a given $l$, that is the state closest to the upper threshold, which corresponds to the $[2^{l/2}]$ and $[2^{(l-1)/2},1]$ partitions for respectively even and odd values of $l$.
 This unexpected suppression of the spectral weight is even more remarkable if one thinks the state of partition $[2^{l/2}]$ as the result of removing one particle of well-defined angular momentum $(N-1)/\nu-l$ from the $N$ particle Laughlin state partition, which is equivalent to the creation of a double quasihole at the same angular momentum.
 All other states with non-zero spectral weight correspond instead to the insertion of two quasiholes with distinct values of the angular momentum.

-In analogy to the DSF shown in Fig.~\ref{fig:Energy_DSF}, also the SF displays a marked singularity at the lower threshold within each $l$ sector.
+In analogy to the DSF shown in Fig.~\ref{fig:Energy_DSF}, also the SF { shown in Fig.~\ref{fig:spectralFunction}} displays a marked singularity at the lower threshold within each $l$ sector.
 The characterization of the functional form of the threshold behaviour however appears to be far more challenging than in the DSF case, and no robust conclusion can yet be drawn from the available theoretical insight and numerical data.

 From the theoretical side, a study of the SF threshold within the bosonized theory is made difficult by the exponential form Eq.~\eqref{eq:bosonized_annihil} of the single-particle annihilation operator, to be contrasted to the expression \eqref{eq:dynamic_structure_factor} of the DSF that directly involves the density operator $\hat{\rho}$.
 It is reasonable to think that the refermionized model may still be relevant for extracting information on the SF, especially at the lower energy threshold which, as we discussed above, corresponds to a simple situation in which a Luttinger liquid scatters from a deep-hole.
 However, a naive attempt to express the bosonized form of the particle annihilation operator Eq.~\eqref{eq:bosonized_annihil} in terms of the fermions $e^{-i\hat{\phi}(\theta)/\nu}=e^{-i\hat{\phi'}(\theta)/\sqrt{\nu}}\sim\Psi^{1/\sqrt{\nu}}$ leads to an ill-defined operator, whose value to characterize the SF singularities using a mobile-impurity model~\cite{ImambekovGlazman_RMP_2012} is far from obvious and calls for more sophisticated treatment.